-- 3.1 The Council's Financial Procedure Rules make reference to the Council's responsibility to achieve the most favourable terms possible from suppliers and requires central procurement arrangements to be set up for that purpose. - 3.2 The Contract Procedure Rules have been adopted by the Council based upon a number of basic principles and emphasise that purchasing and disposal procedures must:- - Seek value for money - Show no undue favour to any contractor, nor discriminate against any contractor. - Ensure that all procurement is in accordance with the highest standards of propriety and proper practice (including respecting the confidentiality of commercial information). - Do nothing that contravenes EU or domestic law - Ensure that adequate contract files are kept. - Ensure that contracts are packaged to ensure best value for money. - 3.3.
+- 3.1 The Council's Financial Procedure Rules make reference to the Council's responsibility to achieve the most favourable terms possible from suppliers and requires central procurement arrangements rules and procedures to be set up for that purpose. - 3.2 The Contract Procedure Rules have been adopted by the Council based upon a number of basic principles and emphasise that purchasing and disposal procedures must:- - Seek value for money and achieve the aims of the Council's procurement strategy such as social value, carbon reduction etc - Show no undue favour to any contractor, nor discriminate against any contractor. - Ensure that all procurement is in accordance with the highest standards of propriety and proper practice (including respecting the confidentiality of commercial information).

+- Do nothing that contravenes EU or domestic law - Ensure that adequate contract files are kept. - Ensure that contracts are packaged to ensure best value for money. - 1.3.
 One of the overriding principles that must be complied with is that officers should show no undue favour to any contractor.
 This principle applies equally to Members.